 The Festival and School has carried on the vision of creativity and education that started with the 1949 Goethe Bicentennial Convocation.
-Today, over sixty years later, the AMFS continues with an eight-week summer festival of more than 320 events – including orchestral concerts, chamber music, opera, contemporary music, master classes, lectures and kids’ programs.
-Each day brings concerts to the 2,050-seat Benedict Music Tent (an acoustically superior and award-winning permanent structure that opened in 2000), the beautifully restored Victorian Wheeler Opera House, the Harris Concert Hall, as well as in in other venues around Aspen including the Rooftop of the Aspen Art Museum.
+Today, over seventy years later, the AMFS continues with an eight-week summer festival of more than 320 events – including orchestral concerts, chamber music, opera, contemporary music, master classes, lectures and kids’ programs.
+Each day brings concerts to the 2,050-seat Benedict Music Tent (an acoustically superior and award-winning permanent structure that opened in 2000), the beautifully restored Victorian Wheeler Opera House from 1889, the Harris Concert Hall from 1993, as well as in in other venues around Aspen including the Rooftop of the Aspen Art Museum.

 Sit on the lawn for the Sunday afternoon concerts or take the gondola to the top of Ajax for Music on the Mountain.
 Here, looking out over wonderful mountains, a brass quintet performs on Saturday afternoons.
 I just went back and enjoyed the experience as I have over many years .
 You can also attend master classes or rehearsals throughout the week.

-If you have time, make sure to visit the Music School campus off of Castle Creek a short drive from town.
-The campus is under going a total makeover.
-The first phase opened in mid-2013 with the other buildings due to open in a year.
+If you have time, make sure to visit the Carolyn and Matthew Bucksbaum Music School campus off of Castle Creek a short drive from town.
+The campus underwent a total makeover in 2013/2014.
 Blending into the site, the new buildings are contemporary in design.
 They sit on 38 acres of natural woodlands, with ponds, aspen groves, and dramatic hillsides.
 A pedestrian campus, it features a central plaza surrounded by rehearsal halls, teaching studios, practice rooms, and administrative offices.